 If you decide to watch Raw – and you really should – then you can’t be squeamish about it. it’s not that the story itself will shock you, because if you’ve read the plot, then you know what to expect.
 Still, the way it evolves and reveals new layers should get to you.
 I kept thinking “You can’t do that!”.
 But yes.
 Yes, you can.
 And in Raw, they do!

 Just to be clear, I’m not just talking about the graphic scenes that the trailer clips reveal.

 It’s in all the details.
 Especially the realistic actions of the characters.
 They’re real people and never entirely good or bad.
 Like the way, an older professor has no problem telling a young girl that he simply doesn’t like students that are good.
 If they have an easy time with the lessons, he finds them annoying and doesn’t like teaching them.
 These are things that can often be implied, but here, they’re just flat out stated.
-Just like you get to see a lot more than usually with Raw.
+Just like you get to see a lot more than usual with Raw.

 But okay, obviously, the scenes that push the limits in a more conventional way, are the bloody ones.
 In particular, the ones where various carnivorous desires are being fulfilled.
 And sure, you can view the story of Raw as being symbolic or serving as an analogy.
 It’s very easy and not necessarily wrong.
 But still… the story of Raw is also exactly what we’re being showed.
 Without any further explanations or excuses.

 Once you get a taste for something, quitting can be next to impossible